rjcmarkelz/BIS180L_web/slides/Week1_Day2_BIS180L_Git_Alignment.md

 Permutation: Create a randomized data set.

-How does the real data compare to randomized data
+How does the real data compare to randomized data?